TeknooSoftware/east-foundation/README.md

 - Prepare library to be used in non HTTP context
 - Use MessageInterface instead of ServerRequestInterface
 - Cookbook and ProcessorCookbook use BaseCookbookTrait
-- Add PSR11 Message only implementation
+- Add `PSR 11` Message only implementation
 - Add MessageFactory
 - Update Client Interface to use MessageInterface instead of RequestInterface
 - Add Recipe executor dedicated to Symfony Messenger